 Crush a small amount of fennel seed.
 Add to above lemon recipes, either hot tea or cold drink.
-The flavor of fennel works great with lemon.
-Fennel by itself is lovely, too.
-Try steeping crushed fennel seed in hot water!
+You can also try steeping crushed fennel seed in hot water.

 Fennel seeds and fennel seed oil ward off heartburn.
 They naturally soothe the digestive tract, reduce acid, and decrease inflammation.
 Like ginger though, excessive or frequent amounts of fennel is presumed to lead to contractions.
 Again, use in moderation!

 Some recent studies show that seeing a chiropractor can help with heartburn.
 Certain chiropractic adjustments shift the esophageal valve into a better working position.
 This relaxes the muscle, helping prevent acids from making their way back up.